Australia state commission blocks South32 coal mine extension

-Feb 5 (Reuters) - Australia's South32 Ltd S32.AX said on Friday the New South Wales independent planning commission will not recommend its plan to extend the life of its coking coal mine.
+MELBOURNE Feb 5 (Reuters) - An Australian planning body on Friday blocked global miner South32 Ltd's S32.AX planned coal mine extension in New South Wales state, citing concerns over its potential irreversible impact to Sydney's water resources.

-The decision blocks South32's plans to extend the life of its underground Dendrobium metallurgical coal mine to 2048.
-The mine has faced objections over the potential impact it may have on water resources.
+The decision by the New South Wales Independent Planning Commission halts South32's plans to extend the life of its underground Dendrobium metallurgical coal mine to 2048.

+In its ruling, the commission found "the risks of adverse impacts on the environment are high, and that those impacts are not appropriately manageable and are likely to be irreversible."

+"We knew there were risks, as there are nowadays in any coal mine application," said Peter O'Connor, a mining analyst at investment firm Shaw and Partners.
+"Is this a company breaker?
+No. Is it disappointing?
+Yes."

 Shares of the diversified miner fell 3.3% in early trade, far underperforming its mining peers .AXMM.

-South32 said it was looking into the commission's findings and will continue to engage with the state government and agencies on the project.
+South32, which may appeal the decision, said it was looking into the commission's findings and would continue to engage with the state government and agencies on the project.

+Met coal demand is likely to face a material longer-term headwind as China’s steel consumption declines, a function of relatively mature infrastructure and the peak of urbanisation having passed, Morningstar analyst Mathew Hodge said.

+As such, the impact on South 32, which has relatively high-cost coal production, would not be material, he added.

 ((NikhilKurian.Nainan@thomsonreuters.com; Twitter: @NikhilKurianN; +91 806 182 2724;))